Serral

+Serral is a three-time world champion of StarCraft II, having claimed his first championship title at the BlizzCon in 2018, and repeating the feat again in 2022 with an updated championship format.
+He won a third championship title at Esports World Cup 2025.
+As a result, many consider Serral to be one of the greatest StarCraft II players of all-time.

-StarCraft II Career
+StarCraft II career

 Early career

 Serral started competing at StarCraft II in 2012, but did not initially make a big splash.
 His first major tournament win would come in 2017 with the World Championship Series (WCS) Jönköping European Qualifier win, beating Zanster, Mana, ShoWTimE, Namshar and Elazer.
-He took 2nd place in the main event after beating Stephano, PtitDrogo and Elazer, but lost 3–4 to Neeb in the Finals.
+He took second place in the main event after beating Stephano, PtitDrogo and Elazer, but lost 3–4 to Neeb in the Finals.
 In 2017, he also won the European Qualifier for WCS Valencia, taking out Stephano, Bly, HeRoMaRinE and Elazer twice.
-During the main event, he was knocked out in the quarter finals by TRUE.
+During the main event, he was knocked out in the quarter-finals by TRUE.

 Serral won the European Qualifier for World Electronic Sports Games (WESG) by beating Clem, NightEnD, Starbuck, Majestic, uThermal, Elazer and Nerchio.
 In the main event, he did not lose a map during group play, beating ShoWTimE, Minato, Has, Elazer, Bly and Lambo.
-During playoffs he beat Neeb in the quarterfinals, but lost 0–3 to the eventual champion Maru.
+During playoffs, he beat Neeb in the quarterfinals, but lost 0–3 to the eventual champion Maru.

-2018
+2018: First Grand Slam in WCS history

 His first premier tournament win came in 2018 when he won WCS Leipzig, beating MaSa, Nerchio, SpeCial and ShoWTimE.
 He went on to win all 3 other major WCS tournaments in 2018, getting the first clean sweep, or Grand Slam, in WCS history.
 In WCS Austin, he defeated Kelazhur, HeRoMaRinE, Lambo and MaNa.
 In WCS Valencia, he beat Scarlett, Reynor, HeRoMaRinE and Has.
 In WCS Montreal, his domination of the 2018 WCS circuit was underscored by beating JonSnow, Scarlett, Lambo and Reynor.
-Serral also showed his prowess in the Korean scene at the 2018 Global Starcraft II League (GSL) vs. the World tournament where he took home a $26,901 prize over several of the strongest Korean players, beating Kelazhur, INnoVation, Dark and Stats.
+Serral also showed his prowess in the Korean scene at the 2018 Global StarCraft II League (GSL) vs. the World tournament where he took home a $26,901 prize over several of the strongest Korean players, beating Kelazhur, INnoVation, Dark and Stats.

 The year end WCS Global Finals at Blizzcon featured 2018's eight best non-Koreans and eight best Koreans, including Cho "Maru" Seong Ju, who qualified for the Global Finals by making a clean sweep of GSL.
 Serral would win this tournament beating sOs, Zest, Dark, Rogue and Stats to become the first non-Korean to do so in the history of the StarCraft franchise.